Skull0Inc/skull0inc.github.io/_posts/2018-08-08-about-this-blog.md

 2. Categories
 3. Tags
 4. A cool search that works well
-5. A nice customizable intro cover, where any number of sections can be added.
+5. A nice customizable intro cover, where any number of sections can be added
+6. Offline editing

 All of the above is I think quite well designed and managed by yaml(key-pair values), javascript, liquid templating and markdown is left for the user to manage the blog posts.